 Try to imagine Justin Trudeau saying any of these things right after the election.
 Just try.

-Right now in Germany, three parties are negotiating the “traffic light” coalition.
+Today in Germany, three parties have finalized the “traffic light” coalition.
 (Red = Social Democratic Party, Yellow = Free Democratic Party, and the Greens).

 Immediately after the election, the parties jumped into negotiations with respect and optimism.

 First the two smaller parties, the Free Democratic Party and the Greens―who have substantial policy differences―met alone.